The Orbitally Selective Mott Phase in Electron Doped Twisted TMDs: A Possible Realization of the Kondo Lattice Model: Model Hamiltonian

+The parabolic Hamiltonian Eq.~\eqref{eq:H0} together with the moir\'e potential Eq.~\eqref{eq:H_M} are diagonalized using a nearly-free electron approximation truncated at the level of 19 bands (3rd nearest neighbour in reciprocal space).

+In Fig.~\ref{fig:minibands} we plot the two lowest minibands of each species using realistic parameters for the bilayers.
+In panel (a) we show that for the strongly spin-orbit coupled bilayer, WS$_2$/WSe$_2$, the lowest miniband of species $b$ overlaps with the first remote miniband of species $a$.
+On the other hand, in panel (b) we show that for the weakly spin-orbit coupled bilayer, MoS$_2$/MoSe$_2$, the minibands of the two species are almost identical.
+In this case the two lowest minibands (and the two first excited bands) overlap in energy.

+We will be interested in the physics arising from partially filling two different minibands simultaneously.
+Therefore, from here on we will focus exclusively on the {\it lowest pair of mninbands that overlap in energy space} corresponding to the two Bloch bands $\tau = a,\,b$.
+The miniband Hamiltonian then assumes the form

+However, we still define the density in units of {\it total filling} starting from the bottom of the conduction band.
+Consequently, for WS$_2$/WSe$_2$ [Fig.~\ref{fig:bands}(a)] the relevant range of filling is $n\in[2,6]$, where the lowest miniband of species $a$ is already {\it completely filled} and contributes a background charge of 2.
+This situation is also depicted in the center of panel (b) in Fig.~\ref{fig:schem_PD}.
+On the other hand for MoS$_2$/MoSe$_2$ the two lowest minibands of each species overlap and therefore we focus on the range of filling $n\in[0,4]$.

 The second ingredient in our model is the interaction.
-We consider a short-ranged (on site) interaction of the form
+We consider an on-site repulsion of the form

-where $\delta n_{\tau} = \psi_{\tau}^\dag \psi_\tau -1$ is the density written in a particle-hole symmetric manner.\footnote{Note that this shift can be absorbed into $\bar\e_\tau$.} The parameter $\eta$ is phenomenological and accounts for the possible difference in the Wannier-orbital spread.
-As mentioned above the overlapping bands can be of different numeral order within each specie [Fig.~\ref{fig:minibands}.(a-c)].
-Consequently, the spread of the Wannier orbital of the higher (and wider) band, is larger and the corresponding interaction is weaker.
-For example, $\eta<1$ describes the scenario where the spread of band $b$ is greater than $a$ and therefore, their interaction is weaker.
-We take a constant interaction $U = 60$ meV, which corresponds to the estimate of Ref.~\cite{wu2018hubbard} with a dielectric constant of 5~\cite{laturia2018dielectric}.~\footnote{We neglect the angle dependence of $U$.}
+where $\delta n_{\tau} = \sum_{\s}\psi_{\tau\s}^\dag \psi_{\tau\s} -1$ is the density operator in particle-hole symmetric form.\footnote{This shift can be absorbed into $\bar\e_\tau$.} $\eta$ is a phenomenological parameter, which accounts for the possible difference in the Wannier-orbital spread of the species.
+When the lowest miniband of species $b$ overlaps with the first remote miniband of $a$ (Fig.~\ref{fig:minibands}. a), the spread of the Wannier orbital of the latter is expected to be wider than that of the former.
+Consequently, electrons in miniband $a$ will have a weaker Coulomb repulsion, corresponding to $\eta<1$.
+On the other hand, when the overlapping minibands are both the first flat band (Fig.~\ref{fig:minibands}. b) the interactions are expected to be roughly equal and $\eta = 1$.
+We consider a constant interaction $U$ of moderate strength, which corresponds to the estimate of Ref.~\cite{wu2018hubbard} with a large dielectric constant $\kappa \approx 5$~\cite{laturia2018dielectric}.~\footnote{We neglect the angle dependence of $U$.}